NWChemEx/.github/docs/source/testing/unit.rst

 Writing Unit Tests for NWChemEx
 ###############################

-Within the first party NWX libraries, we aim for extensive unit testing to ensure functionality and correctness.
+Within the first party NWChemEx libraries, we aim for extensive unit testing to ensure functionality and correctness.
 All classes, functions, and modules added to any of the first party libraries will be expected to have corresponding unit tests.
 Testing of functions (as well as Plugin modules) should minimally ensure